Mediation analysis with unmeasured confounding between parallel mediators and outcome: Simulation

 where the first three elements of $\gamma_3$ is non-zero, meaning that the first three mediators contain the nonlinear term $\exp(X)$, and the first ten elements of $\Gamma$ is non-zero, meaning that the unmeasured variable $U$ confounds the first ten mediators.
 We consider two scenarios for $\beta_2$:

 Scenario 1 is constructed to include five mediators that are both active and confounded, while scenario 2 incorporates additional 15 active but unconfounded mediators.
-We vary the sample size $n$ across $\{300, 600, 1000\}$ and the dimension $p$ across $\{100, 200, 300\}$.
+We vary the sample size $n$ across $\{300, 600, 1000\}$ and the dimension $p$ across $\{100, 200, 300\}$. {In this section, we present simulation results for scenario~1 only.
+Results for scenario~2 are reported in Appendix~\ref{sec:simulation-scenario2} and they exhibit patterns similar to those observed in scenario~1.}

 Given that the effect of $Z$ on each $M_j$ has been fixed at 1, an individual mediation pathway is active whenever the effect of $M_j$ on $Y$ is non-zero.
 Thus, our focus lies in assessing precision of estimating $\beta_2$ and the selection consistency.
 We compute the mean squared error (MSE) of each estimator, which is the sum of mean squared errors across the coordinates of the estimator: $\mathrm{MSE} = \sum_{j=1}^p (\hat{\beta}_{2j} - \beta_{2j})^2$, where $\hat{\beta}_{2j}$ denotes an estimator of $\beta_{2j}$ for $j=1,\ldots,p$.
 We also calculate the number of true positives (TP) and false positives (FP) in estimating $\beta_2$.
-The results of MSE, TP, and FP for all methods, averaged over 200 experiments, are presented in Tables~\ref{tab:beta2} and~\ref{tab:5+15_beta2} for scenarios 1 and 2, respectively.
+The results of MSE, TP, and FP for all methods, averaged over 200 experiments, are presented in Table~\ref{tab:beta2} for scenario 1.